 Do not touch or pick the inflamed spots.
 It never helps healing.
 And more importantly, it will leave post-blemish pigmentation.

 Habitually use sunscreen and moisturizer to prevent blemishes and clogged pore.
-Use Celoui Sports
+Use Celoui Sports (coming up soon)!

 DISCLAIMER: Statements here are not medical advice.
 This is not meant to replace the word of a doctor nor to diagnose, treat, cure or prevent disease.
 Please consult your physician before using any products or ingredients listed here if you have any prior medical conditions or are pregnant.